Creighton vs San Diego State Players to Watch - Elite Eight

 Creighton Players to Watch

-Scheierman posts a team-high 8.3 rebounds per contest.
-He is also putting up 12.8 points and 3.3 assists, shooting 42.7% from the floor and 36.6% from downtown with 2.4 made 3-pointers per game.
+Scheierman leads his squad in rebounds per contest (8.3), and also puts up 12.8 points and 3.3 assists.
+At the other end, he posts 1 steal and 0.3 blocked shots.

-Kalkbrenner leads his squad in both points (15.9) and assists (1.2) per contest, and also averages 6.1 rebounds.
-Defensively, he delivers 0.6 steals and 2.1 blocked shots.
+Kalkbrenner is tops on his squad in points per contest (15.9), and also puts up 6.1 rebounds and 1.2 assists.
+Defensively, he puts up 0.6 steals and 2.1 blocked shots.

 San Diego State Players to Watch

-Bradley leads the Aztecs in scoring (12.8 points per game), and posts 3.8 rebounds and 2.1 assists.
-He also posts 0.7 steals and 0.3 blocked shots.
+Bradley is posting a team-leading 12.8 points per game.
+And he is delivering 3.8 rebounds and 2.1 assists, making 40.6% of his shots from the field and 36.1% from 3-point range, with 1.5 triples per contest.

-Lamont Butler is No. 1 on the Aztecs in assists (3.4 per game), and posts 8.5 points and 2.7 rebounds.
-He also averages 1.5 steals and 0.1 blocked shots.
+Lamont Butler is posting a team-high 3.4 assists per game.
+He's also contributing 8.5 points and 2.7 rebounds, sinking 40.6% of his shots from the field.

-Trammell gives the Aztecs 9.8 points, 2.3 rebounds and 3.1 assists per contest.
-He also posts 1.3 steals and 0.1 blocked shots.
+The Aztecs get 9.8 points, 2.3 rebounds and 3.1 assists per game from Trammell.

-Nathan Mensah leads the Aztecs in rebounding (5.9 per game), and produces 6.1 points and 0.6 assists.
-He also posts 0.7 steals and 1.6 blocked shots.
+Nathan Mensah is the Aztecs' top rebounder (5.9 per game), and he posts 6.1 points and 0.6 assists.

-Jaedon LeDee is putting up 7.9 points, 5.3 rebounds and 1 assists per game, making 50% of his shots from the field.
+Jaedon LeDee is putting up 7.9 points, 5.3 rebounds and 1 assists per contest, making 50% of his shots from the field.

 Creighton Top Performers (Last 10 Games)